NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

     And as an example, the HashStore Public API equivalent commands would be as follows:

-    1) To get the content identifier or check that an object exists:
+    1) Get the content identifier or check that an object exists:

        hashstore.find_object(pid)

-    2) To get a buffered stream to the system metadata to read from:
+    2) Get a stream to the system metadata to read from:

        hashstore.retrieve_metadata(pid, format_id)

-    3) To get a buffered stream to the object to read from:
+    3) Get a stream to the object to read from:

        hashstore.retrieve_object(pid)